What Causes Water Leaks?

-Water damage can be prevented by maintaining your home well.
+Water leaks can occur from a number of sources both in and outside of your home.
+Understanding the cause of water leaks can help you be prepared for the unexpected.
 By carefully inspecting your home’s plumbing and adjusting the runoff grade around your home, there’s a lot you can do to help keep your home watertight.

+Broken or missing shingles, cracked flashing and damaged vent booting are all common culprits that can cause your home’s roof to leak.
 One way that big water damage issues occur to homes is through the roof.
-By monitoring and replacing loose shingles, you’ll help to prevent water damage to your roof that can sometimes go unnoticed.
+By monitoring and replacing the components of your roof, you’ll help to prevent water damage to your roof that can sometimes go unnoticed.
 Another key way to keep your roof healthy is to manage ice dams by preventing ice buildup during the winter months.

 It seems almost every day new products and technology are introduced that help us manage our homes.
-Two useful systems are smart water shutoff valves and smart leak detectors.
+Two useful systems are smart water shutoff valves and smart leak detectors, which can stop water leaks in the home.
 In addition to being great tech, we reward smart behavior, here at American Family Insurance.

 You may qualify for a smart home discount with the installation of a qualifying system and monitoring program.
 Check in with your agent and learn about how they not only help prevent water damage, they can also help save you money.